 Meeting Trials and Tribulations

-Persecution of Christians for their faith is on the rise around the world.
-It's not limited by geography or governmental laws.
-How can we stand strong in the face of opposition?
-Is it better to ignore the issues, or should we face them head-on?
-Paul the Apostle acknowledges that, far from encountering less trials, Christians will have more tribulations than those who aren’t saved.
-Our trials come from striving to live godly in a world that hates anything that resembles God's holiness.
-But yet, we are still called to rejoice.
-This can be hard to do, and maybe you have struggled with finding joy while going through a hard time.
-Dr. Martyn Lloyd-Jones says that Christians, while talking about the joy and peace Jesus gives us, often encounter trials the same way the world does— despairing and anxious.
-In this way, our testimony does not line up with how we live our lives.
-In 1 Peter 3, the author challenges us to conquer this defeatist mindset, not by building up positive emotion, but rather by “girding up the loins” of our mind and by choosing to dwell on the greatness of our salvation.
-We often think too lightly about our salvation, but we are encouraged to fight this and preach the gospel to ourselves.
-God is our sovereign Father, and our eternal inheritance in Him is guaranteed!
-When we think on this, how can we dwell in anxiety and fear?
+Persecution of Christians is on the rise around the world and it’s not limited by geography or governmental laws.
+How can people of faith stand strong in the face of trials and tribulations?
+Is it better to ignore the issues, or face them head-on?
+The Apostle Paul acknowledges that instead of encountering fewer trials, Christians will have more tribulations than those who aren’t saved.
+Biblical trials and tribulations come from striving to live godly lives in a world that hates anything that resembles God's holiness.
+But yet, they are still called to rejoice.
+This can be hard to do, and Christians may struggle with finding joy while going through hard times.
+Dr. Martyn Lloyd-Jones says that Christians, while talking about the joy and peace Jesus gives us, often respond to trials the same way the world does— with despair and anxiety.
+In this way, the Christian testimony does not line up with how they live their lives.
+In 1 Peter 3, the author challenges us to conquer this defeatist mindset, not by building up positive emotion, but rather by “girding up the loins” of the mind and by choosing to dwell on the greatness of salvation as shown in the biblical text.
+The Christian can often think too lightly about their salvation, but is encouraged to fight this and preach the gospel to themselves.
+God is the sovereign Father, and eternal inheritance in Him is guaranteed.

 1 Peter 1:13, New American Standard Bible (NASB)

 13Therefore, prepare your minds for action, keep sober in spirit, set your hope completely on the grace to be brought to you at the revelation of Jesus Christ.

 13Wherefore gird up the loins of your mind, be sober, and hope to the end for the grace that is to be brought unto you at the revelation of Jesus Christ;